Hoarding During the Covid-19 Pandemic Can Be Criminal

 What is hoarding?

 The law is concerned with gathering items that are valuable and needed by society during an emergency.
 Things like toilet paper, medication, sanitary products, cleaning supplies, and housewares may be in short supply.
 There will be an increased demand from a population driven to purchase food and supplies based on fear or panic of a shortage.
-During these situations, it is common for companies to raise prices in response to increased demand.
-Illegal hoarding may occur when prices are increased substantially, or the needed products are stockpiled.
+It is common for companies to raise prices in response to increased demand during these situations.
+Illegal hoarding and price-gouging may occur when prices are increased substantially, or the needed products are stockpiled.
 Because these laws are not well known, state and federal anti-hoarding laws may be inadvertently violated.

-State and Federal Hoarding Laws During a Health Emergency
+State and Federal Hoarding and Price-Gouging Laws During a Health Emergency

 When there is a public emergency, such as a pandemic, natural disaster, or terror attack, state and federal agencies will publicly warn against hoarding and price-gouging.
 During the Covid-19 health emergency, the United States Attorney for the Eastern District of Michigan, Matthew Schneider, was quoted as saying: